jonstewart/fsrip/README.md

 entry, for all directory entries discovered in the disk image.

 - *dumpfiles*
-> output a JSON of file metadata (with newline) followed by binary of the file contents, then JSON record for next file, and so on.
+> output a JSON record of file metadata with newline, followed by the size of the file contents (8 bytes in binary), followed by the file contents, with slack, and then repeated again for the next file until all files have been output. extract.py and hasher.py are examples of python scripts which can read this output.

 - *dumpimg*
 > output entire disk image to stdout